 (…existing texts…)

-The list of IDs maintained by the WUR non-AP STA includes: — A WUR ID for individually addressed FL WUR Wake-up frames. — A transmitter ID for WUR Beacon, WUR Discovery frames, and for broadcast WUR Wake-up frames sent by the AP corresponding to the transmitted BSSID. — A nontransmitter ID for broadcast WUR Wake up frames sent by the AP corresponding to the nontransmitted BSSID. — A set containing zero or more instances of 12 LSBs of an OUI for WUR Vendor Specific frames. — A set containing zero or more instances of a group ID for group addressed FL WUR frames and for VL WUR Wake-up frames.
+The list of IDs maintained by the WUR non-AP STA includes: — A WUR ID for WUR Short Wake-up frames and individually addressed FL WUR Wake-up frames.(#7109) — A transmitter ID for WUR Beacon, WUR Discovery frames, and for broadcast WUR Wake-up frames sent by the AP corresponding to the transmitted BSSID. — A nontransmitter ID for broadcast WUR Wake up frames sent by the AP corresponding to the nontransmitted BSSID. — A set containing zero or more instances of 12 LSBs of an OUI for WUR Vendor Specific frames. — A set containing zero or more instances of a group ID for group addressed FL WUR frames and for VL WUR Wake-up frames.

 TGba editor: Change Table 30-1—TXVECTOR and RXVECTOR parameters as follows (track change on):

 Table 30-1—TXVECTOR and RXVECTOR parameters